Frequently Asked Questions

 Yes!
 After the initial download, local models work completely offline.
 You can even use the agent without an internet connection.
 The HTML file and cached model are all you need.

-Local models are smaller (7-8B parameters vs 175B+ for GPT-4), so they're less capable:
+Local models are much smaller (0.6B–12B parameters vs hundreds of billions for frontier cloud models), so they're less capable:

 - Good for: Simple conversations, basic Q&A, prototyping, learning